andreagolfari/andreagolfari.github.io/_pages/about.md

 Before joining Boston College, I completed my Masters in Economics from Pontificia Universidad Católica de Chile.

+I am on the job market and I will be available for interviews at the ASSA 2023.

 You can find my [CV](http://cafigueroab.github.io/files/figueroa_CV.pdf) here.